 Q: How do you rate the standard of housing in Lusaka?

 A: At first it is a shock to the women, but one can now find relatively new developments which are as good as anything in SA.

 Q: What’s the cost of living compared to home?
 What is cheap or expensive in particular?

 A: Everything is much higher.
-Zambia is an expensive place to stay if you want to maintain consumption levels of your home country.
-Top quality fresh vegetables are very cheap.
+Zambia is an expensive place to stay if you want to maintain the consumption levels of your home country.
+Top-quality fresh vegetables are very cheap.